8red10/CPE462_Activity_Classifier/README.md

 ## Train the Activity Classifier Model
-To train your own custom activity classifier model, follow the steps outlined in this <a href="https://colab.research.google.com/drive/1_GEXZAPXsCfp8AiebNxsjRdz5PzIoXvG?usp=sharing" title="colab notebook">colab notebook</a>.
+To train your own custom activity classifier model, follow the steps outlined in this <a href="https://colab.research.google.com/drive/1_GEXZAPXsCfp8AiebNxsjRdz5PzIoXvG?usp=sharing" title="colab notebook">Colab Notebook</a>.
 It is set up so all you have to do is select 'run all' and a model will be generated and trained with the provided dataset.
+Alternatively, you can update the `Define your Model` section to test a different type of model.

 After running all code blocks in that colab notebook, you will have a model that can be used with the Arduino IDE.
-Download that model (follow the instructions provided in the very last text block of the colab notebook) then look at the next section of this readme for the next steps.
+Download that model (**follow the instructions provided in the very last text block of the colab notebook**) then look at the next section of this readme for the next steps.

 ## Adjust Arduino Files
-This section describes how to start the Arduino sketch and how to implement the `.cc` file of the model you just created.
+This section describes how to start the Arduino sketch and how to implement the `run_walk.cc` file of the model you just created.

 ### Create the arduino sketch
 Before you can deploy the model, you must first have the Arduino files to implement the model with.
 First, clone/download this github repository.
 In Arduino IDE, open the `cpe462_final003.ino` file that is located under the `/src` directory of this github repository.
 So you don't have to copy all the files around, it is recommended to just navigate to the download location of this github repository and just open the `cpe462_final003.ino` file within the `/src` directory.
 The `cpe462_final003.ino` file is dependent upon all other files within the `/src` directory, so if you are going to move the location of the `cpe462_final003.ino` file, make sure that all the other files in the `/src` directory are also moved (`ble_uuid.h`, `imu_provider.h`, `rasterize_stroke.cpp`, `rasterize_stroke.h`, `run_walk_model_data.cpp`, `run_walk_model_data.h`).